PatrickMcCormack/goplay/collections/README.md

-This is a simple set of go collections (and currently a work in progress)
+This is a simple set of thread-safe go collections (a work in progress)
   1. Stack
   2. Queue
   3. Binary Tree